atlopes/calendar/DOCUMENTATION.md

 - **`GetOption (Option AS String) AS AnyType`**
  - Gets the current setting of an option.
 ---
-- **`Init ()`**
- - Sets the parent object as the host, default properties, and instantiate the calendar that will serve as reference for calculations/settings.
 - **`Init (Host AS Calendar)`**
  - Sets thehost, default properties, and instantiate the calendar that will serve as reference for calculations/settings.
 ---